Community Hospice Visiting Program

 Compassionate and trained volunteers provide emotional, social, spiritual, practical and respite support for clients and their families.

-COHA’s trained volunteers are compassionate to the unique circumstances and needs on one’s journey through illness and end-of-life.
-Whether for self, family or friend, our supportive care volunteers provide encouragement, support and companionship with their listening ears, warm smiles, and caring touch.
-Volunteers may participate in favorite activities, read, journal, play a game, watch a show or simply being a presence as they provide practical support to you and your family during the difficult transitions that accompany a serious illness or frailty.
+COHA’s specially trained volunteers are compassionate to the unique circumstances and needs on one’s journey through serious illness, frailty and end-of-life.
+Whether for self, a family member or neighbor, visiting volunteers provide compassionate support and companionship.
+With their listening ears, warm smiles, and caring touch, our volunteers will participate in favorite activities, read, go for a walk, journal, play a game, or watch a show.
+Volunteers are simply a neutral and non-judgmental presence as they provide practical and emotional support to you and your family during the difficult transitions that accompany a serious illness or frailty.

-Community visiting is a gift of time and many who experience this gift reflect on the relief and goodness that our supportive care volunteers bring to each life and situation.
+Community visiting is a gift of time and those who experience this gift comment on the relief and goodness that volunteers bring to each life and situation.
 Visiting volunteers are available at all care settings, home, hospital, long-term care, and hospice house.